fizk/garrison/readme.md

 # Guard

-A Proxy server than accepts a list of validation rules and will either: pass a request through if validated successfully or block and return a `HTTP status code 401`.
+A Proxy server than accepts a list of validation rules and will either: pass a request through if is validated successfully or block and return a `HTTP status code 401`.

 ```
 Public VPN             Private VPN